soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 <iframe width="100%" height="300" src="//jsfiddle.net/toddmotto/cZbCf/embedded/result,js,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-That's the main bulk behind AngularJS and it's APIs, this only only diving into the shallow end of the waters, but this is more than enough to get you building your own Angular application.
+That's the main bulk behind AngularJS and its APIs, this is only diving into the shallow end of the waters, but is more than enough to get you building your own Angular application.

 ### Two-way data-binding
 When I first heard about two-way data-binding, I wasn't really sure what it was.
 Two-way data-binding is best described as a full-circle of synchronised data: update the _Model_ and it updates the _View_, update the _View_ and it updates the _Model_.
 This means that data is kept in sync without making any fuss.
 If I bind an _ng-model_ to an &lt;input&gt; and start typing, this creates (or updates an existing) model at the same time.